A-Breeze/deploying-machine-learning-models/README.md

 In some cases, these tasks are dependent on the previous one, so should be carried out in order.
 Note that many of these tasks are carried out in a similar way by the CI integration (see [Run continuous integration](#Run-continuous-integration)).

 ### Train the regression pipeline
+Install the requirements, then run the script to train the pipeline.
 ```
+pip install -r packages/regression_model/requirements.txt
 PYTHONPATH=./packages/regression_model python packages/regression_model/regression_model/train_pipeline.py
 ```
 Logs are printed to console, and the model object is added in  `PACKAGE_ROOT / 'trained_models'` as per `packages/regression_model/regression_model/config/config.py`.

 ### Build the model package
 The following will create a *source* distribution and a *wheel* distribution out of a Python package that you have written (and which includes a `setup.py`), and puts the resulting files in `build/` and `dist/` folders.